In this post I will guide you through the keyboard replacement procedure on a liquid damaged 11″ or 13″ MacBook Air.

 Now it’s completely removed and damaged.
 I don’t think I will use it anytime soon. 🙂

-You can removed debris using a flat head screwdriver.
+You can knock it off using a flat head screwdriver and a small hammer.

 Also, you will need 52 screws to replace the rivets.
 Also available on eBay.